Dr. Robert Weiss LCSW, CSAT

 * * * * * * * * * *

 If you or someone you care about is struggling with sex, porn, or infidelity, help is available.
-Seeking Integrity offers online workgroups for male sex addicts new to recovery (click HERE for information), and an Out of the Doghouse workgroup for men looking to repair their damaged relationship after cheating (click HERE for information).
+As well as infidelity therapy, Seeking Integrity offers online workgroups for betrayed partners (click HERE for information), and an Out of the Doghouse workgroup for men looking to repair their damaged relationship after cheating (click HERE for information).